“Learning and growing together”

 Medicines in School

-The school has got a nurse who works 2 days a week (Tuesday and Wednesday).
-She will deal with any medical needs as and when they arise and will administer prescribed medications to pupils.
-However, other school staff following training to administer medication in the absence of the School Nurse.
+The school has got a nurse who works 2 days a week.
+The School Nurse deals with any medical issues should they arise and will administer prescribed medications to pupils.
+Other school staff are also able to administer medication once they have received appropriate training.
 No medication will be administered unless the following procedure has been followed:

 - Parents/carers must give the school written consent and instructions how to administer medication using the school’s medication consent form.
 Please click here to download the form…